 Strictly speaking, my first introduction to breathing as a dedicated practice came through yoga.
 Anyone who has taken a few vinyasa classes will have encountered the Ujjaii Pranayama, or ocean breath, and perhaps other styles too, each intended to usher in a specific level of attention and energy.
 From there, I learned about seated pranayama, which combines conscious breathing with meditation.

-The Breathing Festival’s wide range of presenters will include teachers of yoga, kundalini, vipassana, pranayama, and qigong, as well as those who combine these methods with modern, technological approaches.
+The Breathing Festival’s wide range of presenters include teachers of yoga, kundalini, vipassana, pranayama, and qigong, as well as those who combine these methods with modern, technological approaches.

 The focus on breath, I discovered, is woven deeply into the literature and philosophy of yoga.
 The basic idea is this: if you want to improve the quality of your experience, first change your breath.
 The quality of your breath will shape the quality of your thought, and the quality of your thought, in turn, will shape the emotional and chemical condition of your body.
 All of these, together, will determine what state you end up in – and as a result, what actions you will find yourself ready and able to take, or not to take.
 As the ancient and often quoted text, the Hatha Yoga Pradipika, puts it, “When the breath wanders the mind is unsteady, but when the breath is calmed, the mind too will be still.”